 Featured School Holiday Programs & Events

-We thank these businesses for their support of Newy with Kids.
+We thank these businesses and local councils for their support of Newy with Kids.
 Be sure to tell them you found them in the Newy with Kids School Holiday Guide.

 Dullboy’s Social Co

-Make some core memories with the fam this Summer with bowling, arcades and mini golf at Dullboy’s Social Co!
+Make some core memories with the fam these school holidays with bowling, arcades and mini golf at Dullboy’s Social Co!

 Australian Reptile Park